d-albuquerque/Smoke-the-Fire/README.md

 ## Website and server

-Here you can see what the site was like, there is a server that communicates with the site to show on a site the devices that have detected a fire.
+Here you can see what the site was like, there is a server that communicates with the site to show the devices that have detected a fire.

 ![alt text](https://github.com/d-albuquerque/Smoke-the-Fire/blob/master/site_tour.gif?raw=true)

-There is a promoter video in Portuguese: https://youtu.be/lm4-HQ3rrdI

 Note that this repository is not complete.
 This is a public version of a private repository.